-- Paid fees or deposit cannot be transferred to another term
+- Paid fees or deposit cannot be transferred to another term, and are non refundable.

-- Deposits to hold a place in the class are non refundable once the term commences but are essential to ensure place in class is not for forted.
+- Deposits to hold a place in the class are non refundable and are essential to ensure place in class is not for forted.

 - Only enrolled children* are permitted to attend the class, unfortunately we cannot accommodate friends or family to join in, watch or stay during lesson time.

-*Pee Wee and or Pre School accompanying adults permitted.
+*Pee Wee and or Pre School accompanying adults permitted, one per child only.

 - Parents/Caregivers of children of school age may not stay during lesson time.
 This is in the best interests of the child/ class developmental learning.
 Our insurance for school age children only covers enrolled students and those employed by the studio.

 - The director has the right to refuse enrolment, end enrolment or suspend enrolment of any child or parent of.